Ecosystem management: Strategic management

 As it relates to ecosystem management, strategic management encourages the establishment of goals that will sustain an ecosystem while keeping socioeconomic and politically relevant policy drivers in mind.
-This approach differs from other types of ecosystem management because it emphasizes stakeholders involvement, relying on their input to develop the best management strategy for an ecosystem.
+This approach differs from other types of ecosystem management because it emphasizes stakeholders' involvement, relying on their input to develop the best management strategy for an ecosystem.
 Similar to other methods of ecosystem management, strategic management prioritizes evaluating and reviewing any impacts of management intervention on an ecosystem, and flexibility in adapting management protocols as a result of new information.

 Landscape-level conservation

 Landscape-level (or landscape-scale) conservation is a method that considers wildlife needs at a broader landscape scale when implementing conservation initiatives.
 By considering broad-scale, interconnected ecological systems, landscape-level conservation acknowledges the full scope of an environmental problem.
 Implementation of landscape-scale conservation is carried out in a number of ways.
 A wildlife corridor, for example, provides a connection between otherwise isolated habitat patches, presenting a solution to habitat fragmentation.
+These implementations can be found crossing over or under highways to reduce segmentation.
 In other instances, the habitat requirements of a keystone or vulnerable species is assessed to identify the best strategies for protecting the ecosystem and the species.
 However, simultaneously addressing the habitat requirements of multiple species in an ecosystem can be difficult, and as a result, more comprehensive approaches have been considered in landscape-level conservation.

 In human-dominated landscapes, weighing the habitat requirements of wild flora and fauna versus the needs of humans presents challenges.
 Globally, human-induced environmental degradation is an increasing problem, which is why landscape-level approaches play an important role in ecosystem management.
 Traditional conservation methods targeted at individual species may need to be modified to include the maintenance of habitats through the consideration of both human and ecological factors.